Bishop, Boebert vow ‘no’ votes on McCarthy

 “Now here we are, being sworn at instead of being sworn in,” Boebert said.
 “We could’ve had this solved months ago.”

-While an expanding group of lawmakers lines up to try and block him from victory, a defiant McCarthy has said he plans to fight for the Speakership for as long as it takes.
+While an expanding group of lawmakers lines up to try to block him from victory, a defiant McCarthy has said he plans to fight for the Speakership for as long as it takes.